 - Within the four or five categories listed above, select the least expensive fund.

-6. Final Thoughts About Retirement Plan Allocation
+6. Final Thoughts About financial Retirement Planning Allocation

 The two steps above tackle expense management and part of the allocation objective but they don’t help with precise allocations among selected funds.
 One mindless solution equally allocates value to all of the choices after you’ve made your fund selections.
 Even though it’s mindless, this equal allocation approach has gotten a lot of traction in some of the academic literature because it produces surprisingly large risk-adjusted returns.
 Another solution uses an online or financial adviser-administered risk-tolerance test to help with allocation specifics.
 Ruth Lytton and John Grable published one of the more thoroughly evaluated tests.